- Working to create a naltrexone implant, BICX102, to help people kick their addiction to opioids and alcohol

 The grant validates the clinical potential of BICX102 which has several potential advantages over other medications used for treatment of substance use disorder.
 One, is that it fully biodegrades, eliminating the need to remove and replace it as seen with other implants.
 It also should maintain therapeutic plasma levels for up to three months, said the company, while future versions are expected to last longer.
 The company’s goal is to give a person a longer time period to address the underlying reasons for their disorder without the intrusive cravings interfering.

 BioCorRx is seeking a more rapid and cost-effective 505(b)(2) regulatory pathway for its naltrexone implant.
 Towards that end, it has partnered with IRISYS to manufacture and develop BICX102.

 The company has a master services agreement with Charles River Laboratories which is conducting preclinical studies of BICX102.
-If things go according to plan, the company aims to start human studies next year.
+If things go according to plan, the company aims to start human studies later this year.